intentaware/magneto/README.md

 2. emails > to generate email friendly templates
 3. impressions > standalone javascript files for serving impressions

-to watch the static files which working on dashboard, we would need gulp with browser-sync which proxies django local development server.
-Do this
+to watch the static files while working on dashboard, we would need gulp with browser-sync which proxies django local development server.
+Do this in a seperate terminal/console window

 ```bash
 cd apps/dashboard/static/dash/